 What’s the difference between an apartment and a condo?

-The core difference between condo and apartment is in their land status.
-Condos are considered “residential”, whereas serviced apartments are considered “commercial”.
-This means that the laws, taxes, and functionalities of the two are very different.
+The core difference between a condo and an apartment is their land status.
+Condos are considered “residential,” whereas serviced apartments are considered “commercial.”
+This means that the two laws, taxes, and functionalities are very different.

 The key points you need to know about them are as follows: